pouyaghi/LeetCode/README.md

 # LeetCode
-Here in this repo, I am solving problems on leetcode website.
-Not that I am trying to learn how to work with github and also programming, so I will sometimes use ai to help me with solutions
+Here in this repo, I am solving problems on LeetCode website.
+Note that I am trying to learn how to work with GitHub and also programming, so I will sometimes use AI to help me with solutions